Is International Business Machines Corporation (IBM) a Keeper?

 IBM’s Market Performance

-IBM stocks went up by 3.36% for the week, with a monthly jump of 16.37% and a quarterly performance of -1.17%, while its annual performance rate touched 14.92%.
-The volatility ratio for the week stands at 1.30% while the volatility levels for the past 30 days are set at 1.73% for International Business Machines Corporation.
-The simple moving average for the period of the last 20 days is 7.31% for IBM stocks with a simple moving average of 3.38% for the last 200 days.
+IBM stocks went down by -0.74% for the week, with a monthly jump of 9.27% and a quarterly performance of -0.75%, while its annual performance rate touched 9.95%.
+The volatility ratio for the week stands at 2.86% while the volatility levels for the past 30 days are set at 2.02% for International Business Machines Corporation.
+The simple moving average for the period of the last 20 days is 3.44% for IBM stocks with a simple moving average of 2.38% for the last 200 days.

 Analysts’ Opinion of IBM

-Many brokerage firms have already submitted their reports for IBM stocks, with Stifel repeating the rating for IBM by listing it as a “Buy.”
-The predicted price for IBM in the upcoming period, according to Stifel is $145 based on the research report published on December 15th of the previous year 2021.
+Many brokerage firms have already submitted their reports for IBM stocks, with Goldman repeating the rating for IBM by listing it as a “Neutral.”
+The predicted price for IBM in the upcoming period, according to Goldman is $140 based on the research report published on January 10th of the current year 2022.

-Evercore ISI, on the other hand, stated in their research note that they expect to see IBM reach a price target of $125.
-The rating they have provided for IBM stocks is “In-line” according to the report published on December 02nd, 2021.
+Stifel, on the other hand, stated in their research note that they expect to see IBM reach a price target of $145, previously predicting the price at $151.
+The rating they have provided for IBM stocks is “Buy” according to the report published on December 15th, 2021.

-Credit Suisse gave a rating of “Outperform” to IBM, setting the target price at $172 in the report published on October 29th of the previous year.
+Evercore ISI gave a rating of “In-line” to IBM, setting the target price at $125 in the report published on December 02nd of the previous year.

-During the last 5 trading sessions, IBM rose by +3.36%, which changed the moving average for the period of 200-days by +5.54% in comparison to the 20-day moving average, which settled at $127.63.
-In addition, International Business Machines Corporation saw 1.78% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, IBM fell by -0.74%, which changed the moving average for the period of 200-days by -0.99% in comparison to the 20-day moving average, which settled at $131.09.
+In addition, International Business Machines Corporation saw 1.02% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading